oklas/react-breadcrumbs-dynamic/README.md

 ## Custom update filter

-Another way to is to use breadcrumbs item update filter.
+Another way is to use breadcrumbs item update filter.
 This is achieved by specifying the function in `shouldBreadcrumbsUpdate` param of `BreadcrumbsProvider` like this: